 Relevant thematic areas for this call

 The topics encompassed under this call are grouped into the thematic areas below.
 Special requirements and guidelines are detailed under each topic and will be emphasised when assessing the applications.

 Energy, transport and low emissions

-Projects relevant for funding under this area must show that they support long-term and sustainable development of the energy system, contribute to the transition to a zero-emission society and promote competitive Norwegian business and industry.
+Funding is available for projects that can demonstrate that they support long-term and sustainable development of the energy system and contribute to the transition to a zero-emission society and promote a competitive Norwegian industry.